cabinetoffice/GCGS-Central-Digital-Platform/Frontend/CO.CDP.OrganisationApp/Pages/PrivacyNotice.en.md

 #### Lawful basis for the processing

 The legal basis for processing this personal data is UK GDPR Article 6(1)(c), namely that processing is necessary to comply with a legal obligation placed on us as the data controller.
 In this case that is the obligation of a Minister of the Crown (the Cabinet Office) to provide an online platform (Find a Tender service) for the publication of information required by the Procurement Act 2023 and for the collection and facilitation of sharing supplier information as required by the Procurement Regulations 2024\.

+The lawful basis for processing personal data in relation to using the SoW Tool is legitimate interest, in this case that is to provide and improve the service.

 #### Criminal convictions personal data